MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 There are two ways to install and use Java with SQL Server 2019:

-1. Use the default Java runtime which is included with the SQL Server installation.
+1. Use the default Java runtime, which is included with the SQL Server installation.

     The following table lists the default versions of Java that are included in the setup: